 Even more than knowledge and technology, Happonomy is about people.
 That’s why we built our network of speakers with vulnerable and inspiring stories along with our informal meetings, first in Leuven, then in several other Flemish cities.
 Meeting people who share tips, experiences and their different perspectives remains one of the most powerful ways for sustainable change.

 Because we all want to both think and speak and also sometimes just do, the pilots were initiated in 2019 for the personal transformation, organisational development and a first case with the Sustainable Money System.
-In 2020, we will once again be shifting up a gear.

 For a long time, Bruno Delepierre was one of the faces of young Belgian hi-tech entrepreneurship when Silicon Valley was still not considered to be sexy.